Platform Engineering: Building Internal Developer Platforms That Developers Actually Want to Use

 Core Philosophy:

-- Standardization without reducing flexibility (golden paths, not rigid mandates)
+- Standardization without reducing flexibility (golden paths ship with an exit ramp)

 - Reducing cognitive load (one way that works well beats ten options)

-- Product thinking applied to internal tools (developers are customers)
+- Product thinking applied to internal tools (research first, build second)

 A central registry of all services, APIs, resources, and teams.
-This isn't just documentation; it's a living inventory that answers "who owns this?" and "what depends on what?"
+It stays useful only while it answers two questions on demand: who owns this, and what depends on what?

 Backstage uses YAML-based catalog entities (Component, System, API, Resource, User, Group, Domain).
 The key is version control integration with GitHub or GitLab for catalog-as-code: